-You should rely only on the information contained or incorporated by reference in this prospectus supplement and in the accompanying prospectus filed by us with the SEC.
-We have not, and the underwriters have not, authorized any other person to provide you with different information.
-If anyone provides you with different or inconsistent information, you should not rely on it.
-We are not, and the underwriters are not, making an offer to sell these securities in any jurisdiction where the offer or sale is not permitted.
-You should assume that the information appearing in this prospectus supplement, the accompanying prospectus and the documents incorporated by reference is accurate only as of each of their respective dates.
+You should rely only on the information contained in, or incorporated by reference into, this prospectus supplement and the accompanying prospectus.
+We have not, and the underwriters have not, authorized anyone to provide you with different or additional information.
+You should assume that the information in this prospectus supplement and the accompanying prospectus is accurate only as of the date on the front of the respective document and that any information that we have incorporated by reference is accurate only as of the date of the document incorporated by reference, regardless of the time of delivery of this prospectus supplement or the accompanying prospectus or the time of any sale of a security.
 Our business, financial condition, results of operations and prospects may have changed since those dates.